shichao-an/notes/docs/lkd/ch8.md

 Bottom half also refers to the original deferred work mechanism in Linux.
 This mechanism is also known as a BH, so we call it by that name now and leave the former as a generic description.
 The BH mechanism was deprecated a while back and fully removed in the 2.5 development kernel series.

-In the current three methods exist for deferring work, tasklets are built on softirqs and work queues are their own subsystem.
+In the current three methods that exist for deferring work, tasklets are built on softirqs and work queues are their own subsystem.
 The following table presents a history of bottom halves.

 Bottom Half | Status
 ----------- | ------